vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 tail -f nohup.out
 ```

-**Warning: If your SSH session is disrupted, the process above will continueand must complete before Step 6 (30 mins - 2hrs).** To see the progress, reconnect and use command `tail -f nohup.out` to see progress in realtime.
+to-do: [test nohup] **Warning: If your SSH session is disrupted, the process above will continueand must complete before Step 6 (30 mins - 2hrs).** To see the progress, reconnect and use command `tail -f nohup.out` to see progress in realtime.

 ## 5. Create a data directory for your node
 ```